 I’m about to share with you something awesome.

-It all started back in August, when we were at the Haven conference in Atlanta.
-My roomie, Melissa from The Happier Homemaker, and I were sharing a room and I quickly realized that with two people trying to shower and get ready in the bathroom and be ready for breakfast by 7am, it was going to be tricky.
+It all started a little while back, when I went on a shopping trip to Toronto with Kennedy.
+We stayed overnight at a hotel and I quickly realized that with two people trying to shower and get ready in the bathroom and be ready for breakfast by 7am so we could get a full day of shopping in was going to be tricky.
 Mainly, after the showers, how were we going to see in the bathroom mirror with everything all fogged up?
 The mirrors in this hotel were a little bit magical though and had some kind of system that prevented just a square big enough for you to see your head, right at eye level, from getting fogged up.
 I was blown away.
-Flabbergasted, And I loved it.
+Flabbergasted.
+And I loved it.

-When I returned home, I stumbled on this little tip for defogging bathroom mirrors and I thought how neat it would be to have fog free mirrors at home too.
+When I returned home, I stumbled on this little tip for defogging bathroom mirrors and I thought how neat it would be to be able to keep my bathroom mirror fog free too.
 So convenient!
 But I never tried it, because I was sure there was no way it could work.

-Fast forward to this week and something inside me decided it was time.
+Fast forward a week and something inside me decided it was time.
 I gave it a go!